ricardopieper/ZeroFS/README.md

 - Costs amortized through SlateDB's compaction
 - Efficient small updates reduce write amplification
 - Predictable costs through batching

-## Why NFS?

-We chose NFS because it's supported everywhere - macOS, Linux, Windows, BSD - without requiring any additional software.
-The client-side kernel implementation is highly optimized, while our server can remain in userspace with full control over the storage backend.

-NFS's network-first design is a natural fit for remote object storage.
-The protocol handles disconnections, retries, and caching in ways that have been refined over decades of production use.
-Multi-client access, load balancing, and high availability are built into the ecosystem.

-With FUSE, we'd need to write both the filesystem implementation and a custom client driver to handle S3's network characteristics properly - latency, retries, caching strategies.
-NFS lets us focus on what matters: building a great filesystem.
-The networking, caching, and client-side concerns are handled by battle-tested NFS implementations in every OS kernel.

-For developers, this means you can mount ZeroFS using standard OS tools, monitor it with existing infrastructure, and debug issues with familiar utilities.
-It just works.

 ## Future Enhancements